Cold US winter eats into Noodles & Co's quarterly profit

-(Reuters) - Restaurant operator Noodles & Co (NDLS.O) reported weaker-than-expected fourth-quarter results, blaming the unusually cold winter in the United States, which it also said would hurt results in the current quarter.
+Feb 26 (Reuters) - Restaurant operator Noodles & Co reported weaker-than-expected fourth-quarter results, blaming the unusually cold winter in the United States, which it also said would hurt results in the current quarter.

 Shares of the company, which went public in June, fell as much as 11.5 percent in heavy trading after the bell on Wednesday.